|« March 2014|

 The table below shows the VIX cash compared to the next two futures contracts as well as our calculation of Larry McMillan's day-weighted average between the first and second months.

-The day weighting applies 60% to December and 40% to January for an average premium of 5.33% shown above.
-Our alternative volume-weighted average between December and January, regularly found in the Options Data Analysis section on our homepage, is slightly higher at 5.41%.
-Both premium measures are in the lower part of their ranges in yellow light territory suggesting a bit more caution may be prudent.
+The day weighting applies 55% to March and 45% to April for an average premium of 10.38% shown above.
+Our alternative volume-weighted average between March and April, regularly found in the Options Data Analysis section on our homepage, is slightly lower at 10.12%.
+We said in Digest Issue 7 "Right Shoulder Appraisal", the premium should be back into a 10% - 20% range when the S&P 500 Index closes above 1850.84.

 IVolatility Mobile is a must-have app for all active option traders.